-Acne is one of the most common skin conditions, but not everyone looks the same and not everyone has the same causes.
+Acne is one of the most common skin diseases, but not everyone looks the same and not everyone has the same causes.
 We most often encounter acne vulgaris and rosacea – two conditions that are sometimes confused with each other.
 While they may appear similar at first glance, they actually require completely different approaches to care and treatment.
+Why is it so important to know how to tell them apart?
+Let’s find out.

 Acne vulgaris – most common in young people

-Acne vulgaris is a disease that up to 80-90% of teenagers, as well as many adults, struggle with.
+Acne vulgaris is a disease that up to 80-90% of teenagers, as well as many adults, struggle with.What does it look like?- Open and closed blackheads,

 - Papules and pustules,